RaquelSalanchezz/TaskBasedSCPS-QG/README.md

 ### Running the Genetic Algorithm from Java
 To run the genetic algorithm you shoud follow the same stages described in the previous section but replacing the MILP algorithm path by the Genetic Algorithm path.

-### Running the Genetic Statistical Model Checking Algorithm
+### Running the Genetic Statistical Model Checking Algorithm.
 1. **Select the file ExecuteGeneticAlgorithm.java**
    - Ensure the correct file is open.